walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/13-multiple-windows.md

 ## Expected Behavior

+When we save this file and run it (e.g., `python3 frames.py` from the command-line) here is what will happen:

 + Open the browser
 + Visit the page
 + Find the window handle for the current window